CobaltAlloy/Alloy/README.md

 ### Quickmenu

-Columns still work as before, the top row is accesed without any modifiers, the second row is accesed while holding `CTRL`.
+Columns in the quickmenu are the same, the top row is accesed without any modifiers, the bottom row is accessed by the pressing `CTRL` + the usual key.